Skip to content

 In ethnomedicine, jute leaves have been used to help prevent miscarriage and manage conditions associated with excessive womb contractions [3].

 Jute leaves contain vitamin E, which may help reduce pain and increase stamina in pregnant women [4].
-A study has also shown that Ewedu leaves are a rich source of Omega-3 fatty acids which can help against inflammation [5].
-In addition to that, it contains antioxidant compounds that fight oxidative stress and inflammation which increase the risk of chronic disease.
+A study has also shown that Ewedu leaves are a rich source of Omega-3 fatty acids that help against inflammation [5].
+In addition to that, it contains antioxidant compounds that fight oxidative stress and inflammatory conditions that increases the risk of chronic disease.

-Inkae of ewedu leaves may help protect pregnant women from respiratory infections [6].
-It contains antioxidants like vitamins C and E which can help strengthen our body’s immunity against infectious disease
+Intake of ewedu leaves may help protect pregnant women from respiratory infections [6].
+It contains antioxidants like vitamins C and E that can strengthen our body’s immunity against infectious diseases

 Consuming jute leaves can aid in digestion, which is important during pregnancy [6], as well as boost the metabolism of nutrients so that the baby can get enough nutrients for its growth.
-It is because it contains vitamin C, Magnesium, and calcium which help the absorption of other nutrients.
-It may Aid in the reduction of body fat as some sources suggest that jute leaves may help with weight management during pregnancy.
+It contains vitamin C, Magnesium, and calcium that help the absorption of other nutrients.
+It may aid in the reduction of body fat according to some sources that suggest jute leaves may help with weight management during pregnancy.

-PICKS: 5 Impressive Health Benefits of Achi seeds and sides effect
+PICKS: 5 Impressive Health Benefits of Achi seeds and side effects

 Pregnant women can testify that swelling and irritation are common among them.
-Interestingly ewedu leaves have anti-inflammatory properties [7], hence eating the leave during pregnancy may help reduce swelling and irritation [6].
+Ewedu leaves have anti-inflammatory properties [7], hence eating the leaves during pregnancy may help reduce swelling and irritation [6].

 It’s important to note that the efficacy of these leaves during pregnancy is not scientifically proven, and individual results may vary.
 It’s always best to consult with a healthcare professional before making any dietary changes or taking herbal remedies during pregnancy.